 The Asset Value of a Network Marketing Business

-A network marketing business is an asset.
+A network marketing business is an asset, not a job.
 I define an asset as anything that produces positive cash flow.

 I know one thing.
 In today’s world, most people do NOT save enough money for retirement.
 Most people are loaded with personal debt, have minimal retirement savings and are just one or two paydays away from being financially destitute.
 It’s a sad reality.